mushcatshiro/CS-basics/distributed systems/MIT 6.824 Distributed Systems/03 - primary-backup replication.md

 # Primary-Backup Replication

-Failures address by replication is fail-stop faults which refers to if anything go wrong the computer just stops. what is not covered by replication are like bugs or design defects of software or hardware etc. other limitations are when the failures are dependent or natural disaster recovery, replication also cant help with it. also do we really need replications? its taking up nx amount of resources and if its monolith we would not have need to suffer from all the additional work to maintain or achieve CAP.
+Failures address by replication are fail-stop faults of a single computer which refers to if anything goes wrong the computer just stops executing. what is not covered by replication are like bugs or design defects of software or hardware etc. other limitations are when the failures are dependent or natural disaster recovery, replication also cant help with it. also do we really need replications? its taking up nx amount of resources and if only its monolith we would not have need to suffer from all the additional work to maintain or achieve CAP.

+> note fail stop might be content dependent, a scenario might be considered fail stop for a particular system and software but not for others.

 there are two approaches to replicas